TortitasT/SAO-FCT-Autofill/README.md

 # SAO-FCT-Autofill

-Bot to autofill sao fct with stuff so you don't have to cope with stupid spanish education system stupid forms :)
+Crawler that automates the process of writing the FCT SAO diary so you don't have to ;)

 ## Usage